Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/ZynqReadme.md

 5. Copy all files from your _HardwareFramework/bin__ directory to the card.
 Doesn't matter where, in this example we copy it to the _/benchmarks_ directory.
 6. Copy the [_zynq-benchmark.dot.sh_](Attachments/zynq-benchmark.dot.sh) file to the root of your card.
 This is helpful even if you are running a different project.

 > ℹ️ If you plan using the _Hast.Samples.Demo_ project, then copy the [_run-demo.sh_](Attachments/run-demo.sh) file to the root as well.
 This is a launcher script for presentations, it makes use of _zynq-benchmark.dot.sh_ to prepare and launch the Hastlayer demonstration.
+Just run it with `bash run-demo.sh`.

 ## Hardware and Network Setup